nutjob-laboratories/merk/README.md

     -   Insert emojis into chat by using shortcodes (such as `:joy:` 😂, `:yum:` 😋, etc.)
 -   Command/nickname auto-completion
 -   Full IRC color support
+-   Scripting
+    - Includes a built in script editor, with scripting macros and syntax highlighting
+- Multithreaded
 -   Automatic logging of channel and private chats
   - Includes a utility to export logs to JSON, CSV, or your own custom format